-In spring 2021, jobs across Portland Metro were rebounding from losses suffered during the pandemic.
-While employment has not reached the pre-pandemic peak, Portland Metro added 24,400 jobs between June 2020 and June 2021.
-The June 2021 unemployment rate is the lowest it’s been in the past fourteen months.
+While employment has not reached the pre-pandemic peak, Portland Metro added 16,400 jobs between June 2020 and June 2021.
+The September 2021 unemployment rate is the lowest it’s been in the past seventeen months.

 The growth was not uniform across all economic sectors.
 Real Estate and Leasing employs two percent of all workers in Portland Metro and represents two percent of all initial unemployment claims since the beginning of the economic crisis.
-During that period, more than 10,860 initial unemployment claims have been filed by Real Estate, Rental, and Leasing workers in Oregon, including 4,170 in Portland Metro.
-(Table 1) This represents twenty-eight percent of the 2019 workforce.
+During that period, more than 11,600 initial unemployment claims have been filed by Real Estate, Rental, and Leasing workers in Oregon, including 4,400 in Portland Metro.
+(Table 1) This represents thirty percent of the 2019 workforce.

-In June 2021, there were 200 fewer Real Estate, Rental, and Leasing jobs in the Portland MSA than there had been in June 2019.
+In September 2021, there were 800 more Real Estate, Rental, and Leasing jobs in the Portland MSA than there had been in September 2019.
 (Table 2) Job losses were spread throughout the industry.
 Of the two hundred sixty-two occupations included in Real Estate and Leasing, one hundred and forty employed fewer workers in 2021 than in 2019.
 Three largest occupations, Maintenance and Repair Workers, General, Property, Real Estate, and Community Association Managers, and Real Estate Sales Agents, experienced gains of one percent, three percent, and eleven percent, respectively.
 The fourth occupation, Counter and Rental Clerks, experienced a loss of seven percent.
 (Table 3)

 There are some positive signs.
 While employment in this sector has risen, the growth has not been steady.
 More than a year after the pandemic began, demand for workers has largely returned.
-Between May and June, job postings for nine of the top ten Real Estate and Leasing occupations were up between thirty-nine and five hundred ten percent from the same period during the previous year.
+Between August and September, job postings for nine of the top ten Real Estate and Leasing occupations were up between nine and eight hundred twenty-five percent from the same period during the previous year.
 (Table 4)

 The real estate and rental and leasing sector includes businesses primarily engages in renting, leasing, or otherwise allowing the use of tangible (real estate or equipment) or intangible assets (patents and trademarks).
 The sector also includes businesses primarily engages in managing, selling, renting, and buying, and appraising real estate.